 But they crunch in my teeth and glide in my mouth, their little pinpricks on my arms—not under your skin—

 Run!
 But I can’t move—the spiders swarm around my feet in a roiling ocean, the squirming floor going beetle-black and students screaming.
 My feathers sear blistering hot on my back, shooting heat up my spine and the back of my neck.
 No—

 A fiery scorch spikes through my nerves as arachnids race up my legs.
 Not real—

 But the air erupts in fiery blast and boiling snakes, the feathers over my shoulders expanding like forked tongues on a dragon’s breath and—

 Prof is no longer human when I emerge.

 Lunar’s hauling me to my feet, and he has wings, too, of metallic silver that spit off sunlight like contempt.
-The other students have mashed themselves in a corner of the room, some mindlessly screaming, others in a frantic daze.
+The other students have mashed themselves into a corner of the room, some mindlessly screaming, others in a frantic daze.
 Lunar’s face is stark white, his lips bloodless.

 Beyond him screams Prof, his skin like smoldering lava, fissures running in jagged webs across a blazing orange torso.

-But it doesn’t matter, because I’m even more dangerous now than I was before, and something has to stop me before I lose control again.
+Something has to stop me before I lose control again.

+My open arms invite him.
 “I did this, Prof!
 And I’ll do it again!”
-My open arms invite him.

 Come kill me, Prof, before I kill everyone else…